MESA-CodeEE/CodeEE/README.md

 # Code.EE

 Code.EE is a one-day coding event organized by MESA which aimed to bring a brand new coding experience to the participants.
 Participants are required to finish 2 stages of the competition in which the first stage will be provided on MESA’s Github.
-All of the questions will provide the participants with external clues that will lead to answering the 2nd Stage of the competition
+All of the questions will provide the participants with external clues that will lead to answering the 2nd Stage of the competition.

 ## Competition Instructions: